alexiamcdonald/metaprogramming/slides/script.md

 occupational health and safety apps.
 You can follow me on twitter @thespacepony or check out my website which I never update.

-Alexia read this amazing book by Paolo Perrotta called Metaprogramming Ruby 2:
-Program like the Ruby Pros.
-She decides that after reading the book she is going to do a talk on the topic in the style of Fan Fiction.

-Her friend Candy Goodison is sitting in the crowd.
-Alexia ushers Candy to get up and join her on stage because she believes there needs to be more women doing technical talks at meetups in order to provide good role models for the Ruby community.
-She is going to show Candy how to metaprogram.
-Yay!
-Let's smash the Patriarchy!

 Candy talks about herself and then says.

 Candy - "Metaprogramming sounds intimidating, Alexia.
 I'm not sure I could do